 “Leyla is the leader today.
 Hmm, I wonder what letter Leyla starts with?
-I hear a “lll” sound, what letter makes that sound?”
+I hear the “lll” sound, what letter makes that sound?”

 Even if the students don’t know their letter sounds some may know that Leyla starts with the letter “L”, so they begin making the connection.
-I ask the children to raise their hand if they think they can help me write the first letter of Leyla’s name.
+I invite a child to help me write the first letter of Leyla’s name.
 As the student holds the pen I will talk them through the letter formation.

 “L is a straight line, start at the sky and go down to the ground, then over towards the door.”

 We repeat the pen sharing several more times during the creation of the Morning Message.
 If they become antsy, then you will know it’s time to move on.
 If a mistake is made when a student is holding the pen the 2 inch correction tape takes care of it.
 I call it the “Magic Tape” and the kids love using it.
-If a child isn’t able to write a letter independently or develops stage fright, then I will help by placing my hand over his or hers.
+If a child isn’t able to write a letter independently and appeals for help, then I will help by placing my hand over his or hers.

 How do you keep the student’s attention?